marianoheller/marianoheller.github.io/src/pages/posts/2018-04-12/index.md

 ##  My thoughts

-Megan Regan tries to make the case that there is a connection between pursuit of perfect penmanship and the skills brought to the labor market (human capital).
-Later on, she presents a different question, if the time invested in pursuing a perfect penmanship wasted.
-Finally a third question is asked, if the people who have invested a lot of time perfecting their penmanship have obsolete skills for the labor market.
+Megan Regan tries to make the case that there is a connection between pursuit of perfect penmanship and the human capital.
+Along the talk she also presents several different questions such as if the time invested in pursuing a perfect penmanship was wasted or not, or if the people who have invested this time on perfecting their penmanship have obsolete skills for the labor market.
+The only scientific proof she presents is the empirical research done on handwritten letter in regards to learning outcome and memory.
 In the end the speaker claims, without any foundation that the thousand of hours are not wasted because they were use in the pursue of perfection.

 ## Keywords

 Human capital
 Culminated
 If any at all